 Stillfront's board of directors is responsible for the group's risk management.
-Matters regarding risks associated with business development and long-term strategic planning are prepared by group executive management and decided by the board of directors.
-A number of key policies form the basis for operational risk management in the organization.
-Stillfront works continually on assessing and evaluating the risks to which the group is or could become exposed.
-Critical risks in Stillfront's business environment are managed strategically through product and business development, and operationally through daily processes.
+Matters regarding risks associated with

 The tables below present some of the risks that could have implications for the group's future development.
 The risks are not arranged by order of importance or potential financial impact on the group's profit or financial position.
 Further, the risks described below are not the only risks that we face.
 Additional risks and uncertainties not currently known to us or that we currently deem immaterial may also impair our business operations.
 For financial risk factors that affect the company's business, see note 3.